|

 I am required by law to

-of my legal duties and privacy practices with respect to
+notice of my legal duties and privacy practices with

 ·

-the privacy policies and practices described in this notice.
+change the privacy policies and practices described in

-will be posted on my office website at www.WEBenet.com/hipaa.htm,
+in effect.
+Changes will be posted on my office

-this notice, disagree with a decision I make about access
+about this notice, disagree with a decision I make about

-to your records, or have other concerns about your privacy
+access to your records, or have other concerns about

 If you believe that your

-with my office, you may send a written complaint to:
+complaint with my office, you may send a written

-complaint to the Secretary of the U.S. Department of Health
+written complaint to the Secretary of the U.S.

 You have specific rights